johnjago/faview/README.md

-# faview
+# Faview

-Preview how your favicon looks in a browser tab
+Preview how your favicon looks in a browser tab.

+Use it at TODO

+## License

+MIT